HoiJean/djangoforbeginners-book/manuscript/ch4.md

 # Chapter 4: Message Board app

-In this chapter we will use a database for the first time to build a basic _message board_ application.
+In this chapter we will use a database for the first time to build a basic *message board* application.
 We'll explore Django's powerful built-in admin interface which provides a visual way to make changes to our data.
 And after adding tests we will push our code to Bitbucket and deploy the app on Heroku.

 Django provides built-in support for several types of databases.
 But the simplest--**by far**--to use is [SQLite](https://www.sqlite.org/) because it runs off a single file and requires no complex installation.
 Django uses SQLite by default for this reason and it's a perfect choice for small projects.

-## Setup
+## Initial Setup
 Since we've already set up several Django projects at this point in the book, we can quickly run through our commands to begin a new one.
 We need to do the following:

 * create a new directory for our code on the Desktop called `mb`